Michael-Regan03/2024-CA326-mregan-lifelens/blog/blog4.md

-# Blog 4 -Risk Assessment of Chronic Illness Model Training and Evaluation with Logistical Regression & Random Forest
+# Blog 4 -Risk Assessment of Chronic Illness Model Training and Evaluation with Logistic Regression & Random Forest

 I created a correlation heat map with the balanced data to visualise the correlation between behaviours and chronic illnesses.